Long Shot (M18)

 Starring Charlize Theron, Seth Rogen, Andy Serkis, Alexander Skarsgård

-Directed Jonathan Levin
+Directed by Jonathan Levin

 Seth Rogen has a history of playing characters who hook up with women way out of their league: Amber Heard (Pineapple Express), Rose Byrne (Bad Neighbours), and Katherine Heigel (Knocked Up).
 Now the regal Charlize Theron joins that list, as the Secretary of State-turned-presidential candidate who falls in love with Rogen’s liberal journo-turned-speech writer.